Hill Top and Caldwell

 Wanting to respond to the community’s priorities, the partnership changed their approach to move things forward.
 They introduced decision-making sub-groups and re-committed to majority voting, which helped improve decision-making.
 They allocated more grant funding and commissioned more organisations (bringing in additional expertise and capacity), particularly for projects for young people, employment, and skills.
 Opening their community hub in 2021 was a turning point for delivery, as it provided space for activities and community engagement.

-Following development of their final plan, the partnership faced a challenging period, including public interpersonal disagreements.
+Following the development of their final plan, the partnership faced a challenging period, including public interpersonal disagreements.
 They received additional support from Local Trust to ensure activity could continue, by commissioning organisations to deliver new initiatives, in line with the plan.

 However, the partnership experienced ongoing challenges with interpersonal dynamics.
 While Local Trust offered significant support to the partnership to work through these challenges, members were unable to move forward as a group.
 As the partnership was not meeting Big Local’s core criteria, in September 2024 Hill Top and Caldwell moved away from the Big Local model.
 By this point, over £929,500 had been spent.
 From this point onwards, the Locally Trusted Organisation (LTO) – Warwickshire and Solihull Community and Voluntary Action (CAVA) – who had been involved since the beginning of the programme, oversaw delivery of the final plan, supporting projects focussed on young people, wellbeing, pride, and safety, in line with the community’s vision and priorities.